Updated using June 18 campaign finance report

 The Anschutz family: Nancy, Philip and Elizabeth.
 Collectively donated $3,450 directly to Stapleton’s campaign.
 Elizabeth Anschutz also donated $10,000 to Better Colorado Now.

-Data compiled by Joey Getty from Jan.
-16, 2018 campaign disclosure statements, which cover the last quarter of 2017 and are the most recent candidate filings with the Colorado Secretary of State.
-The next filing deadline is May 7.
+Data compiled by Joey Getty and Shannon Mullane from June 18, 2018 campaign disclosure statements, which are the most recent candidate filings with the Colorado Secretary of State.
+The next filing deadline is July 2.

 **Independent expenditure committees can accept unlimited contributions, but how such committees spend that money cannot be controlled or coordinated by the candidate.